go-again/automo/README.md

 ## How It Works

-`automo` monitors your mouse cursor position at regular intervals (default: every 5 seconds).
-If no movement is detected for 30 seconds:
+`automo` monitors your keyboard and mouse activity at regular intervals (default: every 5 seconds).
+If no activity is detected for 30 seconds:
 - In normal mode: Moves the cursor in a small circular pattern (±5 pixels)
 - In zen mode: Simulates mouse movement without moving the cursor

+The program detects various types of activity:
+- Keyboard input (key presses and releases)
+- Mouse movement
+- Mouse clicks
+- Mouse wheel scrolling

 The program shows console output to confirm it's working and can be stopped anytime with Ctrl+C.

 ## Tips
 - Use zen mode if you don't want visible cursor movement
 - Adjust the interval based on your needs (-interval flag)
+- Use debug mode to see what activity is being detected
 - Run from command prompt to see status messages
 - Use the silent build if you want to run it in the background
 - Create a shortcut to `automo.exe` with your preferred flags for quick access